mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 ### How to call?

-Let us say you are retrieving all inactive people from the database.
+Let us say you are retrieving all the inactive people from the database.

 ```csharp
 using (var connection = new SqlConnection(connectionString))